 Gender Studies is an interdisciplinary area of study that draws its courses from across the university.
 All Lang students can take designated courses in Gender Studies to supplement their major course of study.
 Students can pursue Gender Studies as a minor or a guided area of study (Liberal Arts majors).

-The meaning of gender is changeable, that is to say, the culturally constructed idea of what sex difference means often differs from place to place and is renegotiated over time.
+The meaning of gender is changeable; the culturally constructed idea of what sex difference means may differ from place to place and is renegotiated over time.
 To study gender is to study a central category of identity that shapes basic social structures such as

-- the ways in which gender is represented in art, literature, and popular culture
+- Representations of gender in art, literature, and popular culture

-Courses in Gender Studies are one way to understand the ideologies, social patterns, and images that shape the our world.
+Courses in Gender Studies offer a way to understand the ideologies, social patterns, and images that shape our world.
 Gender Studies raises questions about how the gender divide is formed and maintained and, often, resisted or undermined.
 Students explore international gender scholarship from the last four decades.
 Courses cover the history of feminist thought and action; men's studies; gay, lesbian, bisexual, and transgender studies; and queer theory.
-Working in conjunction with the Lang program on Race and Ethnicity, the program explore the multiple intersections of race, class, and gender.
+Working in conjunction with Lang's Race and Ethnicity program, Gender Studies explores the multiple intersections of race, class, and gender.

 Students pursuing a Bachelor of Arts in Liberal Arts cannot elect an academic minor, but they can pursue a guided area of study in Gender Studies.
 Students interested in this option are encouraged to consult with the program director to design a course sequence.